 Here are a few antipsychotic drugs MCQ quiz questions and answers that are made to test your knowledge about antipsychotic drugs and their use.
 There are a lot of questions revolving around different scenarios to see if you actually understand this or not.
 We expect you to score at least 70 percent to prove that you really know it.
 We wish you the best of luck and hope you learn more from here.

-It is an atypical neuroleptic which reduces the positive and negative symptoms of schizophrenia and will decrease the Parkinson’s symptoms.
+It is an atypical neuroleptic that reduces the positive and negative symptoms of schizophrenia and will decrease the Parkinson’s symptoms.

 It blocks D2 and 5-HT2 receptors and is unlikely to exacerbate the underlying Parkinson’swhile decreasing the positive symptoms.

-It is an atypical neuroleptic which reduces positive and negative symptoms without exacerbating the underlying Parkinson’s disease.
+It is an atypical neuroleptic that reduces positive and negative symptoms without exacerbating the underlying Parkinson’s disease.